davidedexuno/facebook-invite-snippets/README.md

-# facebook-invite-snippets - Facebook Invite All Code
+# facebook-invite-snippets

-## Snippets to invite users to a Page (Updated 2021)
+## Facebook Invite All Code (Updated 2021)

-Inviting All Friends to Facebook Page at Once JavaScript Snippet (Updated 2021)
+Snippets to invite users to a Page.
+Inviting All Friends to Facebook Page at Once JavaScript Snippet

+Updated 2021.